urban-wombat/flattables/README.md

 A simple and fast way to get started with Google FlatBuffers.

-Have a look at the [Google FlatBuffers official documentation](https://google.github.io/flatbuffers) to see why you should seriously consider FlatBuffers (and by implication FlatTables) for VERY fast binary data transfer.
+Have a look at the [Google FlatBuffers official documentation](https://google.github.io/flatbuffers) to see why you should seriously consider FlatBuffers (and by implication FlatTables) for VERY FAST binary data transfer.

+Have a quick look at [urban-wombat/flattables_sample](https://github.com/urban-wombat/flattables_sample) which is a sample of FlatBuffers code output generated entirely by `flatc` (FlatBuffers utility) and `gotft` (gotables FlatTables utility).

+ALL of the code, including the FlatBuffers schema and all Go code, was generated automatically from `flatc` and `gotft`.

+When you download and run gotft (perhaps referencing a simple gotables file you write yourself) you can run the tests and benchtest and be amazed at the SPEED of FlatBuffers.

 ## Advantages